About the Law Library

 To facilitate Law Library use by NIU students, and to reduce instructional time for Law Library staff, the Law Library offers legal research orientation programs.
 Faculty asking their students to use the Law Library are encouraged to contact a librarian to arrange an orientation program.

-Further research support is provided through Founders Memorial Library, the University's main library, which is conveniently located adjacent to the College of Law.
+Further research support is available through Founders Memorial Library, the University's main library, which is across Normal Road from the College of Law.
 Founders Memorial Library contains over 2 million volumes and an additional 1.2 million federal, state, and international government documents.